 Whilst the Martingale system can be used for just about any form of gambling it is best suited to, and most commonly associated with, roulette.
-Whilst many who hear about it, or who believe they themselves “discovered” it, think it is a fool proof “system” that is risk-free and cannot lose, in fact the Martingale system is really nothing more than a staking plan.
+Whilst many who hear about it, or who believe they themselves “discovered” it, think it is a fool proof “system”, in fact the Martingale system is really nothing more than a staking plan.

 A staking plan tells a punter how much they should wager on a given bet based on other information.
 This may be the perceived value of the bet in sports betting (or in all forms of gambling), the outcome of your last bet, how past results have fallen, or how much of your bank remains.

 Let us assume a £1 bet on black each time.
-If you win, you pocket your £1 profit and bet £1 again.
+If you win, you pocket your £1 and bet £1 again.
 You make a lucky start and win again (and remember this is luck, as each spin of the roulette wheel is entirely random and unpredictable unless you are using some form of more advanced strategy, technique or (illegal) equipment).
-You pocket your profit and bet again but this time you lose.
-Under Martingale you simply double your stake to £2, and if you win you instantly return to a profit as the doubled stake covers your previous loss and a single unit (£1) profit as well.
+You pocket your net win and bet again but this time you lose.
+Under Martingale you simply double your stake to £2, and if you win you instantly return to a net win as the doubled stake covers your previous loss and a single unit (£1) net win, as well.

-The table above illustrates that even if you lose your first seven spins at the table, your win on the eighth round returns you instantly to profit.
+The table above illustrates that even if you lose your first seven spins at the table, your win on the eighth round returns you instantly to a net win.
 Martingale is so seductive because it is so simple and, in theory, the logic is correct.